syncfusion-content/blazor-docs/blazor/toggle-switch-button/getting-started.md

 # Getting Started with Blazor Toggle Switch Button Component

-This section briefly explains about how to include Toggle Switch Button Component in the Blazor server-side  application.
+This section briefly explains about how to include [Blazor Toggle Switch Button](https://www.syncfusion.com/blazor-components/blazor-toggle-switch-button) Component in the Blazor server-side  application.
 Refer [Getting Started with Syncfusion Blazor for Server-side in Visual Studio 2019 page](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.

 To get start quickly with Toggle Switch Button Component using Blazor, check on this video: